 UCCC uses the MO Accreditation-approved Creative Curriculum.

-Teachers guide the children through the learning process by intentionally exposing them to experiences, both indoors and outdoors, that support their development in the following areas: literacy, language, math, science, social studies and fine and large motor.
+Teachers guide the children through the learning process by intentionally exposing them to experiences, both indoors and outdoors, that support their development in the following areas: literacy, language, math, science, social studies, and fine and large motor skills.

 - Early learning and development is an integrated experience.

 - The expectation of children must be to succeed, regardless of their background.